Purpose of these procedures

 If a staff member has a complaint that does not fall within the definition of "disclosable conduct" but nevertheless wishes to raise the issue with management or if the staff member simply wishes to raise a matter informally, depending on the nature of the issue, the staff member should approach:

-- the Workplace Diversity Unit;
+- the Mentoring Performance and Diversity Section;

-- their Workplace Diversity Contact Officer;
+- their Diversity and Anti-Harassment Officer;

-- the Conduct and Ethics Unit.
+- the Employee Conduct and Ethics Section.

 Protection for disclosers